antoineeripret/valueserp_wrapper/README.md

 batch = account.create_batch('My batch')
 ```

-By defaukt, the batch accepts every `search_type` available [here]I(https://www.valueserp.com/docs/batches-api/batches/create), but if you want to restrict it, you can use the `search_type` parameter.
+By default, the batch accepts every `search_type` available [here]I(https://www.valueserp.com/docs/batches-api/batches/create), but if you want to restrict it, you can use the `search_type` parameter.
 For example:

 ```python
 batch = account.create_batch(name="My batch", search_type="places")